nekapoor/nekapoor.github.io/_posts/2024-01-06-ldl-down-70-points.md

 ### Why psyllium?

-Psyllium husk is mostly **soluble** fiber, which forms a gel in the gut and helps pull LDL out of circulation.
+Psyllium husk is **soluble** fiber, which forms a gel in the gut and helps pull LDL out of circulation.

 ---